Dear Consumer Ed:

 Auto dealers are generally not required, before selling cars, to disclose whether there is prior damage, unless consumers specifically ask for this information.
 If a dealer makes no claims as to a car’s history, the responsibility falls to the consumer to have the car inspected by a mechanic before the purchase to determine if there is any damage.
 Also, contrary to what many people believe, there is no "cooling off" period when it comes to car purchases.

 If, however, a dealer claims that a car does have a clean history or no prior defects, when it knows this isn’t true, that is deception.
 Since the dealer from whom you bought the car gave you a clean history report despite the fact that extensive repair work was performed at the dealership itself, it may well have acted deceptively.
 To confirm whether you have a legitimate legal claim, you should consult with a private attorney.
-In addition, you should file a complaint with the Governor’s Office of Consumer Protection by calling 404-651-8600 or 1-800-869-1123.
+In addition, you should file a complaint with the Georgia Department of Law’s Consumer Protection Unit by calling 404-651-8600 or 1-800-869-1123.

 To avoid situations like this, consumers can take several steps prior to buying a vehicle: